How to Scale a Startup: The Essential Steps

 • When the cash flow is as strong as the profits

 It is hard to afford startup scaling when there is negative cash flow, even if the profits grow steadily.
-If the amount of money going into the current bank account is larger than the amount of money going out, then it is worth scaling a startup in the first place.
+If the amount of money going into the current bank account is larger than the amount of money going out, then it might be worth scaling a startup.

 • When you say "no" to clients due to high demand